kjoshi07/git-consumer-service/README.md

 #### Spring Security ###
 * Service is using Basic authenication and a user is configured in SecurityConfig.java, in real world OAuth2, IAM, JWT, DB Auth or third partyModel Identify provider should be used.
 #### Spring Cloud Circuit Breaker ####
-* Spring Cloud Circuit breaker provides an abstraction across different circuit breaker implementations and service is using with Resilence4j.Currenctly service is using @RateLimiter to limit the API call 3 in one minute but in real time scenario should be alo using @Retry or @CircuitBreaker with fallback method where you can return the result from cache to make your service fault-tolerance.
+* Spring Cloud Circuit breaker provides an abstraction across different circuit breaker implementations and service is using with Resilience4j.Currently, service is using @RateLimiter to limit the API call 3 in one minute but in real time scenario should be alo using @Retry or @CircuitBreaker with fallback method where you can return the result from cache to make your service fault-tolerance.
-#### Spring Cache with Caffene ####
+#### Spring Cache with Caffeine ####
-* Service is using Spring cache with Caffene impmentaion to reducing the number of executions based on the information available in the cache.
+* Service is using Spring cache with Caffeine implementation to reducing the number of executions based on the information available in the cache.
-* Currently service is using 5 min duration to keep cache.
+* Currently, service is using 5 min duration to keep cache.
 * You can modify time by updating property ```api.cache.duration``` in ```application.yml``` under resources.

 #### OpenAPI 3.0 with Swagger UI ####